Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can You Drive In Canada If You Have A License From Another Country?

 It depends on your citizenship status.
-In other words, if you’re just travelling in Canada for vacation, you probably won’t have to get a whole new license to drive your rental car (but a temporary license may be necessary).
+In other words, if you’re just travelling in Canada for vacation, you probably won’t have to get a whole new license to drive your rental car.
 However, if you’re moving or working here, chances are you’ll need to exchange your international license for a domestic one.

 If you plan on using your international license for a longer period of time, you’ll have to obtain an International Driving Permit (IDP) from your home country, which can be translated to English or French.

-Here is a list of some countries you can exchange your current license for a Canadian one.
+Here is a list of some provinces that allow the exchange of a foreign driver’s license to a Canadian provincial one:

-OntarioAustria, Australia, Belgium, France, Germany, Ireland, Japan, New Zealand, South Korea, Switzerland, United States, United Kingdom
+OntarioAustria, Australia, Belgium, France, Germany, Hungary, Denmark, Ireland, Japan, New Zealand, South Korea, Switzerland, United States, United Kingdom, Taiwan

 British ColumbiaAustria, Australia, France, Germany, Jersey, Ireland, Japan, Netherlands, New Zealand, Switzerland, Taiwan, United States, United Kingdom